Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Offset | Type | Description
 --- | --- | ---
 0x00 | ubyte | Event type (= 0x14)
-0x01 | ubyte | Sync flag
+0x01 | ubyte | Sound type (0 = music)
 0x02 | ubyte | Music index (0x00 = stop, 0xff = default map music or last song, 1-32 are valid song indices)
 0x03 | ubyte | Volume (always 0xff -> 100%, not used in original)
 0x04 | ubyte[6] | Unused

-**Note**: If the sync flag is set (value is not 0), all pending bus cycles are awaited which effectivly syncs the pipelines.
+**Note**: If the sound type is is not 0, all pending bus cycles are awaited which effectivly syncs the pipelines.
 In original code this results just in a NOP instruction on the Amiga.
 The rest of the data is just ignored then.
-Maybe this was reserved for some future functionality.
+Maybe this was reserved for some future functionality to support other sounds as well.

-**Note**: The volume value is not used in original Ambermoon code.
-It isn't even read.
-But I guess this was planned as a volume value.
+**Note**: The volume value is not used in original Ambermoon code and is not inside the specs.
+But I guess this was planned as a volume value as the value is always 0xff.

 ## Exit event (0x15 / 21)